flutter/website/src/docs/testing/errors.md

 The Flutter framework catches errors that occur during callbacks triggered by the framework itself, including errors encountered during the build, layout, and paint phases.
+Errors that don't occur within Flutter's callbacks can't be caught by the framework, but you can handle them by setting up a [`Zone`][].

-All of these errors are routed to the [`FlutterError.onError`][] handler.
+All errors caught by Flutter are routed to the [`FlutterError.onError`][] handler.
 By default, this calls [`FlutterError.dumpErrorToConsole`][], which, as you might guess, dumps the error to the device logs.